huiyuxie/huiyuxie.github.io/index.md

 Here is my recent [resume](/assets/files/resume.pdf) (Last updated: November 29, 2024).

 Regarding math, I love both analysis and proofs.
 I recommend [Principles of Mathematical Analysis](https://en.wikipedia.org/wiki/Principles_of_Mathematical_Analysis) for its rigor and elegance.
-It is perfect for beginners in analysis and proofs.
+It's perfect for beginners in analysis and proofs.